King and pawn versus king endgame: Rule of the square

 Note that in some cases, the king can catch a pawn when he is outside the square by creating threats that must be parried, and gain a tempo.
 In the Réti endgame study (by Richard Réti, 1921), the white king is outside the square of the black pawn, two tempi short of catching the pawn.
-However, White can draw by "going after two birds at once".
+White can draw, however, by "going after two birds at once".